alizainaslam/alizainaslam/README.md

 # 👋 Hi there!
-I'm Ali Zain Aslam – Web Developer & UI Designer.
+I'm Ali Zain Aslam – Web Developer.

 ### Technologies & Tools
 Here are some of the tools and technologies I use in my projects: